Need Help? Give us a call.

 However, if there’s reason to believe that you’ll struggle to pay off your business loan, then a blanket lien can be very dangerous.
 You could stand to lose a lot for your business if you can’t pay your debts.

-A bridge loan isn’t any different that a normal type of business loan—at least in how it functions.
+A commercial bridge loan isn’t any different that a normal type of business loan—at least in how it functions.

 But the reason why it’s called a bridge loan—and how it can help a business—is what business owner needs to know.